mitesh1612/blog/src/data/blog/observability-01-logs.md

 - **Correlate everything.** Thread a correlation ID through requests, messages, and background jobs.
 - **Use log levels honestly.** They are a severity signal, not a volume knob.

-Get these basics right, and your logs become a tool you actually reach for during incidents rather than something you scroll through hopelessly.
+Get these basics right, and your logs become a tool you actually reach for during incidents rather than something you scroll through hopelessly while muttering "why would anyone write this" at a person who may have been you six months ago.

-In the next post, we will talk about **metrics** — because "it feels slow" is not an SLO, and your logs alone cannot tell you how your system is actually performing.
+In the next post, we will talk about **metrics** — because logs can tell you what happened to one request, but they are a terrible way to understand how the whole system is behaving.
+Also, "it feels slow" is not an SLO, no matter how confidently someone says it in standup.

 ---

-*This is Part 1 of the [Observability for Backend Engineers](/blog/tags/observability) series.*
+*This is Part 1 of the [Observability for Backend Engineers](/blog/tags/observability-for-backend-engineers) series.*